Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Russula flavida

 by Michael Kuo

-This beautiful mushroom is fairly common under hardwoods in eastern North America.
+This beautiful mushroom is fairly common in the oak forests of eastern North America.
 Its dry cap and stem are bright yellow, and the cap margin is only faintly lined, if it is lined at all.
 Neither the bruised stem nor the sliced flesh turns grayish, and the taste is mild.
 Most other bright yellow species of Russula differ on one or more of these features.

 Description:

-Ecology: Mycorrhizal with hardwoods, especially oaks (occasionally reported under conifers); growing alone, scattered, or gregariously; summer and fall; fairly widely distributed east of the Rocky Mountains, but apparently more common in the southeast.
+Ecology: Mycorrhizal with hardwoods, especially oaks (occasionally reported under conifers); growing alone, scattered, or gregariously; summer through fall; fairly widely distributed east of the Rocky Mountains, but apparently more common in the southeast.

-Cap: 2-8 cm; convex with an inrolled margin when young, later flat or broadly convex, often with a central depression; dry; smooth or finely velvety; yellow to orangish yellow; not bruising; the cap "skin" peeling easily from the margin about halfway to the center; the margin not lined or faintly lined at maturity.
+Cap: 2-8 cm; convex with an inrolled margin when young, becoming flat or broadly convex, often with a central depression; dry; smooth or finely velvety; bright yellow to orangish yellow; the margin not lined or faintly lined at maturity; the "skin" peeling easily from the margin about halfway to the center.

-Gills: Attached to the stem; crowded or close; white becoming pale yellow; not bruising or discoloring.
+Gills: Attached to the stem; crowded or close; white becoming creamy to pale yellowish; not bruising or discoloring.

-Stem: 3-8 cm long; 1-2.5 cm thick; dry; smooth or very finely hairy; colored like the cap overall, but paler toward the apex; not bruising; firm and stuffed, or becoming hollow with age.
+Stem: 3-8 cm long; 1-2.5 cm thick; dry; smooth or very finely velvety; colored like the cap overall, but paler toward the apex; not bruising; firm and stuffed, or becoming hollow with age.

 Russula flavida